I Want to Go Home!: Main characters

 Mike Webster is Rudy's best friend at camp.
 He shares much of the same attitude toward camp and sports in particular as Rudy does and laughs at all of Rudy's witty remarks.
-Consequently, his laugh is very infectious and usually ends up making whole crowds laugh.
+His laugh is very infectious and usually ends up making whole crowds laugh.
 He was sent to camp for getting high grades in school and considers that if this was his parents' idea of a reward, than he would've probably gotten into a lot more serious trouble if he had failed.
-Mike has a younger sister called Vikki.
+Mike has a younger sister called Vicky.

-Chip, Rudy and Mike's bunk counselor.
+Chip is Rudy and Mike's bunk counselor.
 Chip is peppy and cheery to begin with, but quickly becomes short-tempered and irritated due to Rudy's antics.
 He easily gets fed up with all of Rudy's constant remarks and escape attempts.
 He's usually the one who captures or foils Rudy and Mike's escape attempts or is the first one to figure them out.
 Despite Chip's constant vows to kill the two and fear of sounding like them, he is the only counselor who appears the most worried about them when they get lost.
 He defends Rudy from all the other counselors (including Head Counselor Frank) when they want to force Rudy to play on their teams in order to win camp championships against other camps.

 Harold Greene is Rudy and Mike's enemy.
 Sneering and smart-mouthed, Harold constantly puts down, makes remarks, or makes fun of both Rudy and Mike for not participating in anything and generally being different.
 Harold refers to both Rudy and Mike as "Nuts."
 In return, Mike refers to Harold as a "twit."
 While Rudy was the original target of Harold's snide comments, the verbal fights that ensue between them are really Harold making a comment and Mike standing up for Rudy, while Rudy maintains a neutral presence and simply adds in neutral observations or requests.
-As a result of Harold's verbal hostility he's a target for Rudy's retaliation (such as filling his shoes with garbage, then spilling it into his pillow when he's ordered to spill the waste out, or removing the wooden slats that support his mattress to build a box, and then capitalizing his resulting fall on top of Adam Wills below him as the catalyst for a major pillow fight (to be blamed on him for "Jumping on Adam for no reason at all").
+As a result of Harold's verbal hostility he's a target for Rudy's retaliation (such as filling his shoes with garbage, then spilling it into his pillow when he's ordered to spill the waste out, or removing the wooden slats that support his mattress to build a box, and then capitalizing his resulting fall on top of Adam Willis below him as the catalyst for a major pillow fight (to be blamed on him for "Jumping on Adam for no reason at all").